stevavoliajvar/stop_cloudflare/README.md

 # What can you do?

-* See [our list of recommended actions](what-to-do.md) and share it with your friends
+* Read [our list of recommended actions](what-to-do.md) and share it with your friends
 * Update the Cloudflare domain list: [List instructions](instructions.md)
 * Add WTF-Cloudflare news to [NEWS.md](NEWS.md)
 * Search something on [Searxes](https://searxes.danwin1210.me/) (this will help collecting Searxes' "MITM domains")